ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/README.md

 Automatic differentiation needs high performance in both directions.
 The forward pass evaluates the model, while the backward pass propagates and accumulates gradients.
-This implementation uses CMSIS-DSP for both rather than treating it only as a collection of forward-inference kernels.
+This implementation uses CMSIS-DSP for both.

-When an operation maps directly to an optimized CMSIS-DSP C kernel, its forward pass uses the kernel matching `T`.
+When an operation maps directly to an optimized CMSIS-DSP C kernel, its forward pass uses the CMSIS-DSP kernel.
 For example, float32 dot products use `arm_dot_prod_f32` and float16 dot products use `arm_dot_prod_f16`; the corresponding fully connected and matrix products use the f32 or f16 matrix kernels.
 These kernels provide implementations optimized for the selected Arm